The Seven Deaths of Evelyn Hardcastle: Plot

-At the start of the book, the novel's protagonist awakes in a forest, suffering from memory loss, and calling for someone named Anna.
-He doesn't remember his own name.
-He finds his way to a manor, where his friends tell him that he is a doctor called Sebastian Bell who is attending a party thrown by the Hardcastles, the family of Blackheath Manor.
-After he falls asleep that night, however, he awakes to find himself in the body of the butler, and it is the morning of the previous day.
+At the start of the book, a man awakes in a forest, suffering from memory loss, and calling for someone named Anna.
+He can't remember his own name and has no memories of anything before waking.
+He finds his way to a manor, where associates tell him that he is a doctor called Sebastian Bell who is attending a party thrown by the Hardcastles, the family of Blackheath Manor.
+After he falls asleep that night, he awakes to find himself in the body of the butler, and it is the morning of the previous day.

-He learns that he has eight days, and eight different incarnations, to solve the murder of Evelyn Hardcastle, which will take place at 11pm at the party that evening.
-He will only be allowed to leave Blackheath once he finds the killer.
-If he is unable to solve the mystery in the eight allocated days, the process will start again and he will awake again in the body of Sebastian Bell with his memory wiped.
-He also learns that there are two other people competing to find out the murderer, and that only one person will be permitted to leave Blackheath.
+He learns that his real name is Aiden Bishop and that he has eight days inhabiting eight different party guests, or “hosts,” to solve the murder of Evelyn Hardcastle, which will take place at 11pm at the party that evening.
+He is only allowed to leave Blackheath once he finds the killer.
+If he is unable to solve the mystery in the eight allocated days, the process will restart and he will awake again in the body of Sebastian Bell with his memory wiped.
+He also learns that there are two other people competing to discover the identity of the murderer, and that only one person will be permitted to leave Blackheath.

-Characters

-The following characters are referenced in the book, in order of appearance.